sphinx-contrib/confluencebuilder/doc/roles.rst

 .. note::

-    Smart links will only render when using the v2 editor (see :lref:`confluence_editor`).
+    Smart links will only render when using Confluence Cloud.

 Support for inlined smart links can be created using the following roles.